diaryofdiscoveries/student-directory/README.md

 # Student Directory #

-The student directory script allows you to manage the list of students you have enrolled.
+The student directory script allows you to manage the list of students enrolled.

 ## How to use :star2: